Variables in workflows

 Make sure there are no brackets or braces in the variable name.

-• Define the value that you want to extract.
-It's a good idea to first run the workflow without the variable and copy the JSON response that the integration step request provides.
-Next, you can use an online evaluator to test the required syntax for the variable https://jsonpath.com.
+• Click Test integration and copy the JSON response provided by the integration step request.
+Extract the variable from the response and use an online evaluator to test the required syntax for the variable https://jsonpath.com.

 • Copy the variable over to Next Matter.